Yanks fans pelt Cleveland outfielders with debris after win

 ”You certainly don’t want to put anyone in danger.
 I love the intensity, but you can’t be throwing stuff out on the field,” Yankees manager Aaron Boone said.

-Cleveland closer Emmanuel Clase (0-2) was one strike away from preserving a 5-4 lead when Kiner-Falefa hit a 100 mph fastball for a tying double.
+Cleveland closer Emmanuel Clase (0-2) was one strike from preserving a 4-3 lead when Kiner-Falefa hit a 100 mph fastball for a tying double.
 Rookie left fielder Steven Kwan ran hard into the wall chasing the ball and a trainer went out to check him.

 Before play resumed, Mercado pointed at the stands and center fielder Myles Straw climbed the chain-link fence in left to confront face-to-face at least one fan, while another fan nearby made a derogatory gesture.